 - Rich source of CLA (Conjugated Linoleic Acid), which may help lower cholesterol, prevent cancer and burn fat

 Also, it’s delicious!
 During the clarification process it takes on a nutty, almost caramel-like flavor that is downright addictive.
 It is a more butter-y butter.
-Yeah, I love it.
+Yum.

 This recipe is great as a side dish for a frittata at brunch or roast salmon for dinner.
 Enjoy!! xo Maggie